 This can seem a bit of a faff but gets easier once you have the hang of it.
 To remove the casings, score the skin done the length with a sharp knife, then pull away the sides.
 This works best if the sausages are fridge cold to start with.

 'Nduja is an Italian spreadable cured sausage paste made from pork, fat, spices, Calabrian chillies and herbs.
 It has a deep red colour and spicy flavour and is often used to add flavour to sauces and stews, as a pizza topping or spread on toast (it doesn’t need cooking).
-You can leave it out of this Sausage and Pasta Bake if you want a milder, more family-friendly recipe.
+You can leave it out of this Sausage Pasta Bake if you want a milder, more family-friendly recipe.

-Definitely.
-With a few simple swaps, you can make a delicious vegetarian sausage and pasta bake.
-Opt for vegetarian-friendly sausages (you could even choose a flavoured variety) and either omit the ‘Nduja or purchase a plant-based version like this Belazu Ve-du-ya.
+Yes, opt for vegetarian-friendly sausages (you could even choose a flavoured variety) and either omit the ‘Nduja or purchase a plant-based version like this Belazu Ve-du-ya.
 Then all you have to do is swap the Parmesan for a vegetarian-friendly Parmesan-style hard cheese like Gran Moravia - although a strong Cheddar would work well too.

 Other recipes to try: